ofmla/seiscope_opt_toolbox_w_ctypes/README.md

 <img src="./sotb_wrapper/examples/computationalcost_curves.svg" width="425"/> <img src="./sotb_wrapper/examples/convergence_curves.svg" width="425"/>

 A tutorial in the form of a Jupyter notebook (`rosenbrock.ipynb`) is also supplied.
 The goal of the tutorial is show you how one can use sotb-wrapper to find a minimum for a problem, which can optionally be subject to bound constraints (also called box constraints).
-You can also find a simple example on calling the Fortran subroutines from a C main program in the [`c_code`](https://github.com/ofmla/seiscope_opt_toolbox_w_ctypes/tree/main/sotb_wrapper/examples/c_code) directory.
-The example uses the Limited-memory Broyden-Fletcher-Goldfarb-Shanno (L-BFGS) algorithm to minimize the Rosenbrock's "banana function".

 License
 -----